chenyiyun573/PC_Tracker_for_Win/tracker/README.md

 - **Previous Task**: Click `Previous Task` to return to the next task.
 - **Bad Task Feedback**: If you think the current task is difficult to complete, click `Bad Task` to discard it permanently.
 Alternatively, you can start the task and modify its description after completion based on your actual execution.
 - **Start Recording**: Click `Start`, and the tracker window will automatically minimize while recording begins.
-- **End Task**: After completing the task, click `Finish` to save the process.
+- **End Task**: After completing the task, click `Finish` to save the record.
 Or if the task execution fails or you don’t want to record it, click `Fail`.
 - **Modify Task Description**: After finishing the task, you can modify the task description based on your actual execution.

 #### Free Task